 How sleepy do you feel?
 Whether you realize it or not, if you have mild sleep apnea your sleep is being interrupted constantly throughout the night.
 That often results in feeling sleepy during the day.
 This feeling of sleepiness can also seem like a lack of energy or general drowsiness.

 Do you have high blood pressure or other medical conditions?
 If you have high blood pressure — and especially if it’s a new development — or you’ve recently been diagnosed with diabetes, you should talk to your doctor about the possibility of sleep apnea.
 Read more about sleep apnea comorbidities here.

 So, as we’ve seen above, mild sleep apnea involves fewer interruptions than severe sleep apnea.
 All the same, it can still cause as many as 15 sleep interruptions every hour.
 That’s a lot of times to have your sleep disrupted every night, and it stands to reason that anyone with mild sleep apnea would want to work to prevent it.

 But does that mean using CPAP or other sleep apnea treatment equipment?
-In an upcoming blog post, we’ll look at some of the more common mild sleep apnea treatment options.
+Read our post on some of the more common mild sleep apnea treatment options.